 A Deal Quickly Cut

-Once the White House signaled last week that it would go along with some spending cuts now, along the lines of those outlined by President Obama in his 2012 budget, GOP and Democratic leaders quickly cut a deal for a stop-gap, two-week extension of the budget.
+Once the White House signaled last week that it would go along with some spending cuts now, along the lines of proposed cuts outlined by President Obama in his 2012 budget, GOP and Democratic leaders quickly cut a deal for a stop-gap, two-week extension of the budget.
 It included $4 billion of savings – or about 7 percent of the cuts they originally proposed.

 Boehner and McConnell insisted Tuesday that the cuts in the short-term measure were merely an installment on the overall cuts they intend to achieve in future negotiations.
 "All of us know that cutting the spending of Washington, D.C., never happens,” Boehner told reporters.
 “And so to think that we're going to have significant cuts in spending levels — it's not going to be easy.
 I understand that.”
 McConnell agreed that even achieving $4 billion in cuts was a major event in Washington, but said he expects to get considerably more in savings before year’s end.
 “I would like to see us adopt the House position of $61 billion in cuts,” McConnell said optimistically.